- Ou readers complained that Firefox is freezing on Windows 11 and that may be caused by lack of memory.

 - Start the browser again to see if the solution fixed the problem.

 5. Reset the browser

 - From Firefox, click on the Menu icon, then select Help.

 - Find and select the Refresh Firefox option.

 - Continue the reset process and after it ends, open the web browser again.

-This concludes our list of solutions on how to fix Firefox if it’s freezing and we hope that by applying them, your browser works fine again.
+This concludes our list of solutions on how to fix Firefox issues in Windows 11 and we hope that by applying them, your browser works fine again.